karma-runner/karma/docs/config/01-configuration-file.md

-**In order to serve you well, Karma needs to know about your project.
-That is done through a configuration file.
+**In order to serve you well, Karma needs to know about your project in order to test it and this is done via a configuration file.
+This page explains how to create such a configuration file.**
-This page explains the syntax of the configuration file and all the available options.**

 Note: Most of the framework adapters, reporters, preprocessors and launchers needs to be loaded as [plugins].

-Karma configuration file is written in JavaScript or CoffeeScript and it is loaded as a regular Node.js module.
+The Karma configuration file can be written in JavaScript or CoffeeScript and is loaded as a regular Node.js module.
-It is expected to export a function which accepts one argument - the configuration object:
+Within the configuration file, the configuration code is put together by setting `module.exports` to point to a function which accepts one argument: the configuration object.

 ```javascript
 // an example karma.conf.js